MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/filestream-and-filetable-with-always-on-availability-groups-sql-server.md

 ---
-title: "FILESTREAM and FileTable with Always On Availability Groups (SQL Server) | Microsoft Docs" ms.custom: "" ms.date: "05/17/2016" ms.prod: sql ms.reviewer: ""
+title: "Use FILESTREAM and FileTable with availability groups"
+description: "Steps to use either FILESTREAM or FileTable with databases participating in an Always On Availability Group."
+titleSuffix: SQL Server
+ms.custom: "seodec2018"
+ms.date: "05/17/2016"
+ms.prod: sql
+ms.reviewer: ""